geoserver/geoserver/doc/en/user/source/styling/sld-extensions/substitution.rst

       <ogc:Literal>size</ogc:Literal>
    </ogc:Function>

-Alternatively a default value can be provided, to be used if the parameter value was not provided along with the ``GetMap`` request:
+A default value can be provided, which will be used if the variable was not specified in the request:

 .. code-block:: xml